-I am currently a fourth year PhD student in the Faculty of Education at UBC.
+I am currently a fourth year PhD candidate in the Faculty of Education at UBC.
 My doctoral research project is a participatory action research project developing professional learning communities with in-service teachers to bridge emerging theories with teaching practices that include unstructured outdoor play as a pedagogical approach.

 As a doctoral student, I am honoured to have my own research funded by SSHRC and to be learning from expert scholars in my field.
 The following research projects have shaped my learning thus far: